iChris/chrisennsdotcom/src/posts/luminary-doesnt-want-to-be-the-netflix-of-podcasting.md

 ---
-title: "Luminary Doesn''t Want to Be the Netflix of Podcasting"
+title: "Luminary Doesn't Want to Be the Netflix of Podcasting"
 date: 2019-03-07
 draft: false